Cytochrome c family: Class III

 Proteins containing multiple covalently attached heme groups with low redox potential are included in class III.
-The heme C groups, all bis-histidinyl coordinated, are structurally and functionally nonequivalent and present different redox potentials in the range 0 to -400 mV.
+The heme C groups, all bis-histidinyl coordinated, are structurally and functionally nonequivalent and present different redox potentials in the range 0 to −400 mV.
 Members of this class are e.g. cytochrome c7 (triheme), cytochrome c3 (tetraheme), and high-molecular-weight cytochrome c (Hmc), containing 16 heme groups with only 30-40 residues per heme group.
 The 3D structures of a number of cyt c3 proteins have been determined.
-The proteins consist of 4-5 α-helices and 2 β-sheets wrapped around a compact core of four non-parallel hemes, which present a relatively high degree of exposure to the solvent.
+The proteins consist of four or five α-helices and two β-sheets wrapped around a compact core of four non-parallel hemes, which present a relatively high degree of exposure to the solvent.
 The overall protein architecture, heme plane orientations and iron-iron distances are highly conserved.

-An example is the Photosynthetic reaction centre of Rhodopseudomonas viridis that contains a tetraheme cytochrome c subunit.
+An example is the photosynthetic reaction centre of Rhodopseudomonas viridis that contains a tetraheme cytochrome c subunit.